brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 Once our connectivity check is configured, we can tell offline.js to detect the current state by calling `Offline.check()`.
 This will return an XHR response, and sets `Offline.state` to either `up` (if we are online) or `down` (if we are offline).

-We can now get the user's state by asking for the value of `Offline.state`, and provide callbacks to execute during different stages of connectivity. offline.js provides several helpful events that we can bind to for handling state changes.
+We can now get the user's state by asking for the value of `Offline.state`, and provide callbacks to execute during different stages of connectivity. offline.js provides several helpful events we can bind to for handling state changes.
 For example, if we want to display a notification to the user that they have gone offline, we can simply call:

 ```javascript
 Offline.on('down', function() {